Why Does My Knee Hurt When I Run?

 Few things strike horror into the hearts of runners more than knee pain.
+“Why does my knee hurt when I run?” is a question that causes terror.
 Visions of confining yourself to walking start to haunt you, even during the daytime.
 Some diehard folks put off seeking care longer than they should out of fear of getting put on the disabled list.

 However, if you want to keep running well into your sunset years, you need to listen to your body and pinpoint your ache source.
 Many conditions resolve themselves with little more than adequate rest.
 Even if your injuries require surgical intervention, the earlier you start treatment, the better your chances for a full recovery.